Advent 3 – December 12, 2021

 Suggested Songs

-Drink from the Wells (Isaiah)
+Drink from the Wells (Original song)

-Prepare Your Way In Me (Luke)
+Prepare Your Way in Me (Original song)